 The Estorick Collection of Modern Italian Art is about a 20 minute walk from us or is easily reached by bus No. 30

 You can enjoy a canal boat trip on Jason's Trip using your London Pass, then walk from Camden along the canal to the museum.
 You can also do this in the opposite direction.
 You can enjoy a guided walking tour of the canal from Camden to the museum using your mobile phone's web browser.
-Navigate to www.canalmuseum.org.uk/mobile on your mobile phone and look for the WAPwalk.
+Navigate to www.canalmuseum.mobi on your smartphone and look for walk.
 There is no charge for this but you may have to pay data charges, depending on your phone tarif.

 For more information visit The London Pass website.